 Amount Per Serving Calories 515Total Fat 25gSaturated Fat 9gTrans Fat 0gUnsaturated Fat 12gCholesterol 92mgSodium 822mgCarbohydrates 44gFiber 11gSugar 11gProtein 33g

 Nutritional information is approximate and does not account for additional ingredients or added toppings.

-Doesn’t it look amazing!!
+Doesn’t it look delicious!?

-In my own experience, this recipe is NOT watery (which is the biggest complaint I hear from people cooking spaghetti squash.)
+In my own experience, this recipe is not watery (which is the biggest complaint I hear from people cooking spaghetti squash.)

 I don’t know if watery squash means it has been roasted/cooked too long prior to making the casserole — but I honestly haven’t had issues with that, so I don’t know how to remedy it.